kylebueche/kylebueche.github.io/projects/ray-tracer-cpp.md

 summary: "Another ray tracer in windows built by following 'Ray Tracing in One Weekend.'"
 ---

-For round 2 of ray tracing, I chose C++, and boy did it streamline things.
+For round 2 of ray tracing, I chose to use C++.
+Boy did it streamline things.
 C is great, don't get me wrong, but it really helped me appreciate the simple abstractions that C++ can offer a ray tracing project.
 This time, I followed a book, and learned that every graphics engine is faced with fundemental design decisions.
 I made such decisions in my last ray tracer, aimlessly and for better or worse.
 The book has given me insights into what design paths are available, and the structure that a graphics engine can take.

 If you're interested in ray tracing, and don't know where to start, I heavily recommend checking out [Ray Tracing in One Weekend - The Book Series](https://raytracing.github.io/).